insure logo

 USAA*$1,151$1,41123%$260

-Nationwide offers the cheapest car insurance rates for drivers following an at-fault accident, with an average car insurance cost of $2,160 annually.
+Nationwide offers the lowest car insurance rates to drivers after an at-fault accident at $2,160 a year.

 CompanyAverage annual premiumNew rate after accident% Increase$ Increase